adfel70/wisdom_ui/wisdom_backend/docs/api-contract.md

     "total": 3
   }
   ```
+  - Notes:
+    - `dbs` order is preserved in the results; tables are grouped per DB order.
-  - Note: each table’s `count` reflects the number of rows matching the query/filters/permutations and picked_tables.
+    - Each table’s `count` reflects the number of rows matching the query/filters/permutations and picked_tables.

 ### searchRows
 - `POST /api/search/rows`